jwbensley/Tier-1-Analysis/docs/README.md

 | :exclamation: Warning |
 |:----------------------|
 | Anyone who tells you something is a hard fact about the DFZ is either lying or doesn't know what they're talking about.
 A fundamental property of the DFZ is that there is no one single DFZ.
 The information provided in the reports in this repo provide approximations, indications, suggestions, and never exact 100% undeniable facts.
 Don't make any decisions or formulate any opinions based on the data found in this repo.
 I take no responsibility for any outcomes that result from someone reading the data in this repo. |

+An important point of note is that data was gathered an analysed to give a single point-in-time reference.
+The DFZ is constantly changing, but at a very slow pace.
+If you look again, the numbers will have changed, but critically, a few weeks or even one or two months later, the numbers won't have changed dramatically.
+My personal opinion is that the data in the reports are OK if used for macro level analysis, but not micro level.